anandhi/dw-tenant-resolver/README.md

 <b> How to use </b>

-Wherver you want an access of entity manager, which is been executed while serving the request -
+If you want to access the entityManager, where this snippet is getting ececuted in the scope of request and request has tenantHeader present -

 ```java
 TenantResolver.getEntityManager()
 ```